 Venezuela’s long dispute with Guyana over the Essequibo is a living reminder of why that matters.
 In 1899, an arbitration tribunal sitting in Paris awarded most of the contested territory to Britain’s colony (then British Guiana, now Guyana) in a decision Venezuela has challenged ever since.
 The dispute is still active today, and now intersects directly with offshore oil claims — exactly the kind of high-stakes sovereignty fight Venezuela’s constitution is designed to keep from being decided abroad.

-The constitution’s words remain; the balance of forces behind them has been worn down by years of sanctions and blockade.
+The constitution’s words remain.
+The balance of forces behind them has been worn down by years of sanctions and blockade.
 The winners are easy to name — Chevron, BP, Shell, Repsol, Eni, and their peers.
 ExxonMobil, which exited Venezuela after the expropriation fights, remains on the sidelines pursuing compensation claims rather than operating under the current licenses.

 The balance of forces